Yoproo20/twitter-to-bluesky-template/README.md

 #### Twitter Scraping

 - **Twitter Username and Password:** Use your Twitter account credentials.
 It's recommended to use an alternate account for security reasons.
+Do not create a new account and immediately use the script.

 #### RapidAPI Key